zarpli/Logitech-Z906/README.md

 # DE-15 Console Connector

-The communication between the DSP and the console is done through TTL serial communication at 3.3V
+The communication between the Digital Audio Processor and the console is done through TTL serial communication at 3.3V

 The following table illustrates the pinout.